Skip to main content

 }

-See what happened there?
+See what just happened?
 We called prisma.task.findMany() directly in the component.
 No API route.
 No fetch call.
+No useEffect.
 The database query runs on the server, the component renders to HTML, and the client receives the finished page.
-This is the power of Server Components.
+If you're coming from traditional React where everything needed a REST endpoint and a loading spinner, this probably feels wrong.
+It isn't.
+It's just different, and once you get used to it, going back feels tedious.

 Server Actions for Task CRUD